practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

 As cool as that is, and as much as it makes me want to dig into implementing it, I have to imagine that you're getting tired by now.
 Heck, I've already slept twice since I started writing this article!
 So let's hurry up and finish implementing `rewind` and `each_index`, so that we can wrap things up.

 I found a way to implement `rewind` that is trivial, but something about it makes me wonder if I've orphaned a `Fiber` object somewhere and whether that has weird GC implications or not.
-But nonetheless, because our implementation of `next` depends on the caching of a `Fiber` object to keep track of where it is in its iteration, the easiest way to rewind back to the beginning state is to simply wipe out that object!
+But nonetheless, because our implementation of `next` depends on the caching of a `Fiber` object to keep track of where it is in its iteration, the easiest way to rewind back to the beginning state is to simply wipe out that object.
 The code below gets my `rewind` tests passing.

 ```ruby
 def rewind